 Installing your inflatable paddle board’s fin

 There are no tools involved with installing your inflatable’s snap-in fin.
 No screws, no tools, no fuss.
-All you need is your snap-in fin and your inflatable paddle board.
+All you need is your snap-in fin and your inflatable board.

 - Make sure that your fin box’s lever isn’t pushed all the way forward and is not pushed all the way back.
 Make sure it’s right in the middle.
 Note: it’s super important to make sure the lever is in the middle or your fin won’t fit properly